EU Chief Bows To Protesting Farmers On Pesticide Use - UrduPoint

 Last week, 1,300 tractors clogged the area around an EU summit in Brussels, forcing their revolt to the top of the leaders' agenda and resulting in a number of other concessions, especially in France.

-Protests were continuing on Tuesday, including in the Netherlands -- and with demonstrations called for outside the European Parliament in Strasbourg.
+Protests were continuing on Tuesday, including in the Netherlands -- and with demonstrations called for outside the parliament in Strasbourg.

 "Many of them feel pushed into a corner," von der Leyen acknowledged, adding: "Our farmers deserve to be listened to."